marziosala/marziosala.github.io/_posts/2020-08-01-lunar-lander.md

     Observation space size: 8, # actions: 4

 We define the main class, which contains the (simple) neural network that is used to approximate the policy.
+The network won't learn unless the numbers it operates on are reasonably scaled; in our case we aim to scale the sum of the returns to be normal.
+As we don't know the mean and the standard deviation, we estimate it by the values we get during the training phase.

 ```python